 Watson JE, Dudley N, Segan DB, Hockings M. 2014.
 The performance and potential of protected areas.
 Nature 515:67–73.

-Table 1.
-Scenarios explored and global protection results.
-The risk factor order represents the order risk factors were included in the hierarchical prioritization.
-(G = governance, L = land use, C = Climate).
+Table 1..Scenarios explored and global protection results in an examination of the spatial representation of priority areas for protection that account for governance, land use, and climate risk to terrestrial vertebrates.